A topic from the subject of Organic Chemistry in Chemistry.

 Introduction:

 Macromolecules are large biological molecules that play crucial roles in life.
-DNA, RNA, proteins, and carbohydrates form the basis of genetic information, cell structure, and energy storage.
+DNA, RNA, proteins, and polysaccharides (complex carbohydrates) form the basis of genetic information, cell structure, and energy storage.
+The structure of these macromolecules dictates their function.
+Cellular Mechanisms:

 Understanding biochemistry has led to significant advancements in medicine.
-It enables the development of drugs, genetic engineering techniques, and diagnostic tools.
+It enables the development of drugs that target specific enzymes or pathways, genetic engineering techniques for treating diseases, and diagnostic tools for identifying and monitoring diseases.
+Furthermore, it allows us to understand the biochemical basis of disease and develop effective treatments.
+Conclusion:

 Experiment: Extracting Caffeine from Tea